Nick2116/ESP32C3BTN/README.md

 IN WIFI.TXT, ADD YOUR WIFI CREDENTIALS

-Press F5 on main.py and wait for it to connect, watch the serial monitor at the bottom of the screen for its DHCP-Assigned IP
+Press F5 on main.py and wait for it to connect, watch the serial monitor at the bottom of the screen for its DHCP-Assigned IP, or you can look at the admin panel of your router

   If you cannot access it from the same network, reboot the ESP32